smartystreets/goconvey/README.md

 GoConvey is awesome Go testing
 ==============================

 Welcome to GoConvey, a yummy Go testing tool for gophers.
 Works with `go test`.
-Use it in the terminal or browser according your viewing pleasure.
+Use it in the terminal or browser according your viewing pleasure. **[View full feature tour!](http://smartystreets.github.io/goconvey)**

 **Features:**